-MUS 121: Group Piano I 1 credit, Lab Contact Hours: 30 Multi-Term
+MUS 150: Beginning Group Piano 0.5 credit, Lab Contact Hours: 15

-Students engage in a comprehensive introduction to keyboard musicianship and proficiency which includes learning: the fundamental skills of identifying notes, major and minor scales, playing chords, reading notated sheet music, and playing from lead-sheets.
+Students engage in a comprehensive introduction to keyboard understanding and knowledge which includes learning the fundamental skills of basic rhythm, major scales and chords, reading notated sheet music, and playing from basic lead-sheets.
+The course is designed for students who have little to no experience in piano.

-MUS 131: Choral 1 credit, Lab
+MUS 131: Choral 2 credit, Lab